ianfromdover/ianfromdover/keyboards/README.md

 ### Qwerty

-This layer is for Unity's WASD for navigation.
+This layer is for playing Minecraft one-handed and navigating in Unity using WASD.

 ![qwerty](./imgs/qwerty.png)